jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 The computer is not a mysterious black box even if we do not understand every implementation detail.

 I suspect future software engineers may need fewer low-level implementation skills than previous generations.
-But they will still need enough understanding to guide AI systems intelligently.
+But they will still need enough understanding of good software engineering principles and practices to guide AI systems intelligently.

 # We Need an AI-Native Engineering Process